soniaibounouportfolio/Students_social_media/README.md

-# 📱 Students_Social_Media
+# Students_Social_Media

-This project explores the impact of social media usage on students aged 16–25 across multiple countries 🌍.
-Using survey data collected in early 2025, the dataset examines how social media habits relate to concentration 🧠, sleep quality 😴, social relationships 🤝, mental well-being ❤️, and academic performance 🎓.
+This project explores the impact of social media usage on students aged 16–25 across multiple countries.
+Using survey data collected in early 2025, the dataset examines how social media habits relate to concentration, sleep quality, social relationships, mental well-being, and academic performance.

-## ❓ Research Question
+## Research Question

-**To what extent does social media use influence students' concentration, sleep, and social interactions?**
+To what extent does social media use influence students' concentration, sleep, and social interactions?

-## 📊 Dataset
+## Dataset

-- 👥 **Population:** High school, undergraduate, and postgraduate students
+- Population: High school, undergraduate, and postgraduate students
-- 🌎 **Countries:** Bangladesh, India, United States, United Kingdom, Canada, Australia, Germany, Brazil, Japan, and South Korea
+- Countries: Bangladesh, India, United States, United Kingdom, Canada, Australia, Germany, Brazil, Japan, and South Korea
-- 📝 **Collection method:** Online survey (Q1 2025)
+- Collection method: Online survey (Q1 2025)
-- 📈 **Data types:** Quantitative (scores, durations, frequencies) and qualitative (country, Yes/No responses, categories)
+- Data types: Quantitative (scores, durations, frequencies) and qualitative (country, Yes/No responses, categories)

-## 🎯 Objective
+## Objective

-Measure and understand the effects of social media usage on students' daily lives, well-being, and academic success.
+Identify and quantify the effects of social media usage on key aspects of students' daily lives and well-being.